MahitMehta/jsonql/README.md

 # Experiment

-To try out if this library is useful, you can send a GET request to this endpoint [jsonql.mahitm.com/api/jsonql?minify=true](jsonql.mahitm.com/api/jsonql?minify=true) with a valid JSON body.
+To try out if this library is useful, you can send a POST request to this endpoint [jsonql.mahitm.com/api/jsonql?minify=true](jsonql.mahitm.com/api/jsonql?minify=true) with a valid JSON body.
 If you would like to compare the size of the JSON object before and after using the library, you can switch the query parameter `minify` to true or false.

 # Demo